 Too much tension on the joint capsule and cause stretching or tearing leading to a type of instability, thus causing neck pain.
 These joint capsules become stressed from awkwardly sustained neck postures like forward head posture and can deform up to 70% beyond the normal range.
 This can cause permanent stretching as they become loose, allowing abnormal motions and resulting pain syndromes.
 This can lead to early or more significant degenerative changes with disturbing neck pain symptoms.

 Ligaments in the cervical spine are often damaged during a car collision, sports injuries or falls, resulting in a whiplash type injury to the neck.
 Injuries to the capsular ligaments of the facet joints are difficult to diagnose, leaving the condition untreated to become a chronic neck condition.
 Often, these facet joint syndromes can be mistaken for a herniated disc.
-Long term symptoms often involve neck pain, various headache symptoms, vertigo, dizziness and referred pain to the arms, similar to that of a pinched nerve from a bulging or herniated disc.
+Long term symptoms often involve neck pain, various headache symptoms, vertigo or dizziness and referred pain to the arms, similar to that of a pinched nerve from a bulging, herniated disc or degenerative conditions.

 There is an association between chronic neck pain experienced by some whiplash sufferers and damage to ligaments and facet joints as indicated by nerve blocks and destroying the nerves of the joints resulting in relief.
 A growing interest has been seen in whiplash patients that have not achieved relief from traditional therapies and damage to these capsular ligaments and their associated facet joints.

 Many scientific studies indicate the facet joints and surrounding ligamentous capsules as a main site of injury to the neck during whiplash trauma and can be responsible for ongoing, chronic symptoms, possibly related to the instability created by damage to these structures.
 There is greater forces placed on the capsule ligaments than the disc, about 10 times as much, because they are smaller.
-The stretching involved in these injuries effects spinal motion and can ultimately lead to disc degeneration and arthritis in the facet joints.
+The stretching involved in these injuries effects spinal motion and can ultimately lead to disc degeneration and arthritis in the facet joints, making managing whiplash difficult.